pbiecek/Przewodnik/_book/Programowanie/test.md

 ```

-The devtools  package makes it easy to develop R packages.
+The devtools (Wickham and Chang, 2013) package makes it easy to develop R packages.